Kat2800/Mojito/README.md

 sudo reboot
 ```
 ## Clone the Mojito repostory and enter in it
+### Remember: Kali does not support pip.
+To install packages you can use "sudo apt install python3-name"
  ```
   git clone https://github.com/rickyfili10/Mojito.git && cd Mojito/src
  ```